aditya1kundu/testing/README.md

 # testing
-testing to make a folder
+on dropping a folder complete folder is pasted, not just the files, worked with lpthw folder